romot-co/webcodecs-encoder/README.md

     - `totalFrames?: number`: Total number of video frames to be encoded.
 Used for progress calculation.
     - `onError?: (error: Mp4EncoderError) => void`: Callback for errors occurring in the worker after initialization.
 Receives an `Mp4EncoderError` object.
     - `onData?: (chunk: Uint8Array, isHeader?: boolean) => void`: Callback for receiving muxed data chunks.
 Used when `latencyMode` is `'realtime'`. `isHeader` is true for the initial MP4 header chunk.
+    - `worker?: Worker`: Provide a pre-created `Worker` instance instead of letting `Mp4Encoder` create one.
+    - `workerScriptUrl?: string | URL`: Specify a custom worker script to load when creating the worker.
+    - `useAudioWorklet?: boolean`: Use an `AudioWorklet` to pipe audio data directly to the worker for lower latency.

 - **`encoder.addVideoFrame(frame: VideoFrame): Promise<void>`**
   Adds a `VideoFrame` object for encoding.
 Ensure the source is converted to a `VideoFrame` before calling this method.